mostafaznv/larupload/README.md

 - #### Preserve files flag
     Enabling this feature, `prevent` old files from `being deleted` when the database record is `deleted`.

-- #### Upload path
-    The address of the place where you want your files to be uploaded.
-This address uses the root of your file system driver, relatively.

-- #### Allowed mime types
-    You can validate the input files with this field and by using `MimeType`

-    Example: `video/mp4`

-- #### Allowed Mimes
-    With this field and by using the file format, you can validate the input files

-    Example: `mp4`

 - #### FFMPEG
-    If you keep this section empty, larupload will try to find the FFMPEG path using system environment.
-But you can manually specify the FFMPEG path this way.
+    If you keep this section empty, larupload will try to find the FFMPEG path using system environment, but you can manually specify the FFMPEG path this way.

     Example:
     ```php